A Knight's Tale: Box office

 A Knight's Tale made $16.5 million during its opening weekend, ranking in second place behind The Mummy Returns.
 The film earned $56.6 million at the North American box office and an additional $60.9 million internationally, for a worldwide total of $117.5 million.

 Awards

 The film was nominated for three awards at the 2002 MTV Movie Awards.
 Shannyn Sossamon was nominated for Breakthrough Female performance, losing to Mandy Moore in A Walk to Remember.
 The film was also nominated for Best Kiss, and Best Musical Sequence, losing to American Pie 2 and Moulin Rouge!, respectively.

+Bettany won the London Film Critics' Circle Award for British Supporting Actor of the Year.
+THe film also took two Taurus World Stunt Awards for 'Hardest hit' and 'Best work with an animal'.

 Sequel

 In 2012, a TV series adaptation was reported to be in development by American Broadcasting Company, written by Ronald D. Moore.

-In April 2024, it was revealed that director Brian Helgeland had pitched a sequel to Netflix who passed on the project.
+In April 2024, it was revealed that director Brian Helgeland had pitched a sequel to Netflix, who passed on the project.

 Musical adaptation

 A musical adaptation of the movie had its world premiere in Manchester Opera House on 11 April 2025.
 The limited run ended on 10 May 2025 with an anticipated transfer to the West End at an as yet unannounced later date.